 Sponsoring a tree can help KLCB continue the program, maintain the health of trees in the program, and work toward replenishing trees throughout the county.

 KLCB and the schools are allowing individuals to sponsor a tree in memory or in honor of someone or something.
-A donation to the Sponsor-A-Tree program is required by KLCB to sponsor one.
-It is possible that extreme winds or severe weather could damage the trees but KLCB will work to replace damaged trees in such a scenario.
-KLCB will not refund donations for this project but will work to the best of our abilities to ensure successful and thriving trees.
-Additionally, Eakers Nursery and Tree Farm takes extreme precautions to prevent this from happening and we have full faith in their methods and practices.
+A donation to the Sponsor-A-Tree program is required by KLCB to sponsor a tree.
+It is possible that extreme winds or severe weather could damage the trees but KLCB will work to replace any damaged trees in such a scenario.
+KLCB will not refund donations for these projects but will work to the best of our abilities to ensure successful and thriving trees.
+KLCB and any company we partner with will take extreme precaution to prevent this from happening as we have full faith in their methods and practices.

 Together we can make a positive contribution to a better tomorrow by planting trees, and we can inspire children to become environmental stewards and the next generation of tree planters.

 1. Trees improve air quality.